-The Lives of Others is a 2006 drama, marking the feature film debut of German filmmaker Florian Henckel von Donnersmarck.
+A 2006 drama that marked the feature film debut of German filmmaker Florian Henckel von Donnersmarck.
 Set in East Berlin in 1984, an agent of the secret police conducts surveillance on a writer and his lover.
 As the story unfolds, he finds himself becoming increasingly absorbed by their lives.
-As intoxicating as it is chilling, The Lives of Others quietly depicts the secret world of German espionage.
+As intoxicating as it is chilling this film quietly depicts the secret world of German espionage.